 Request licensee assistance in scheduling interviews, obtaining information related to the event, and, if needed, assisting in inspection activities related to the event.

+As appropriate, discuss the preservation and restoration of investigatory evidence, such as the quarantining of equipment in the “as found” post-event state for causal analysis and the process to release such equipment for restoration.
+A confirmatory action letter, in part, may be used to formalize an agreement in support of fact gathering and causal evaluation.

-During the initial debrief:
+During the initial debrief, does the following:

-Provides a recommendation to the RA as to whether the AIT inspection should continue, be upgraded to an IIT response, or be downgraded to a SI when sufficient information become available.
+Provides a recommendation to the RA or appropriate office director as to whether the AIT inspection should continue, be upgraded to an IIT response, or be downgraded to an SI when sufficient information become available.

-When a (PN) is required, provides input to office and technical staff so they can prepare and transmit a PN report to the RA for distribution.
+When a preliminary notification (PN) is required, provides input to office and technical staffs so they can prepare and transmit a PN report to the RA for distribution.
 IMC 1120, “Preliminary Notifications,” has criteria for issuing a written PN.

-As applicable, provides input to office and technical staff to prepare supplemental PN reports or daily notes when there is significant new information to report to keep management informed of significant facts, findings, and progress of the inspection.
+As applicable, provides input to the office and technical staffs to prepare supplemental PN reports or daily notes, or both, when there is significant new information to report to keep management informed of significant facts, findings, and progress of the inspection.

+When applicable, coordinates with Office of Public Affairs to provide the news media with information.

+In support of timely and effective inspection, requests additional support and resources to effectively implement the inspection charter authorized by the RA or appropriate office director and in consolation with appropriate internal and external stakeholders.

 Manages the AIT effort in fact finding and analysis to meet the objectives of the AIT charter.
 Important information will include the details of what occurred during the event and the causes and contributing factors.

-Conducts an exit meeting with the licensee to:
+Conducts an exit meeting with the licensee to do the following:

 Summarize the AIT inspection effort.

-As appropriate, discuss preliminary findings, observations, or issues resulting from the AIT.
+As appropriate, discuss preliminary findings, violations, observations, or issues resulting from the AIT.

 Prepares a report for signature by the RA documenting the findings of the AIT.
-May direct the AIT members to remain together, either at the inspection site or at the , to facilitate the preparation of the AIT report.
+May direct the AIT members to remain together, either at the inspection site or at the regional office, to facilitate the preparation of the AIT report.

-Meets with regional management to discuss the AIT recommendation(s) for staff followup based on the findings of the AIT report and assists in coordinating the transfer of responsibility for followup actions.
+Meets with regional management to discuss the AIT recommendation(s) for staff follow-up based on the findings of the AIT report and assists in coordinating the transfer of responsibility for follow-up actions.

 02.02 AIT Members